jcaw/jekyll-github-scraper/README.md

 ## Displaying Results

-TODO: I'd like to include some boilerplate examples displaying the information that's pulled, but for now just make table and iterate over every contribution, inserting a row with the information you want for each repo.
+On the to do list.
+I'd like to include some boilerplate examples displaying the information that's pulled, but for now just make table and iterate over every contribution, inserting a row with the information you want for each repo.